FOAM, a (non-official) user-guide

 Although the tutorial is built with many sections for readibility, I suggest progressing linearly since knowhow acquired in section n will sometimes be useful for section n+1.

-Tutorial status: this page is finished, but the tutorial has never been tested yet.
-Happy to have feedbacks, and to revise and add content.
+Tutorial status: this page is finished and the tutorial has been tested.
+Happy to have feedbacks, and to revise and add content if necessary.

 Introduction